MIT-TESSE/goseek-challenge/README.md

 Participants will upload docker containers with their agents to EvalAI in order to be evaluated for the competition.
 The number of submissions is limited for each user, so we highly recommend performing local evaluations prior to submitting online solutions.
-This sections describes how to perform evaluate your agent locally, then how to submit for a score.
+This sections describes how to evaluate your agent locally, then submit online for a score.

 ### Local Evaluation